Summer Spaghetti Carbonara

 - While pasta cooks, add chopped bacon to heated skillet and saute until bacon is crisp, 6 to 7 minutes.

 - Add reserved pasta water to bacon and then turn off heat.
-(This is important - if the burner is on when you add eggs, they will scramble instead of turning saucy.)
+(This is the key to a creamy sauce - if the burner is on when you add eggs, they will scramble instead of turning saucy.)

 - Working quickly so that the pasta stays hot, drain pasta and add to skillet.
 Pour egg sauce over hot pasta and toss vigorously with tongs or two forks at least 20 times, until eggs form a creamy sauce.
 (The eggs will cook as you toss them in.)

-- Transfer pasta to a serving dish.
-Top with fresh cracked black pepper and red pepper flakes.
-Enjoy!
+- Transfer pasta to a serving plate and top with basil.
+Finish the dish with fresh cracked black pepper and enjoy!